velartrill/velartrill.github.io/orig/spirals/addicted/seduction.md

 I look up at her, suddenly blushing.
 "You... you can really... feel all of my, um.
 Hungers?"

-"Mm-hm."
+"Indeed."
 Taya nods, leaning forward until her lips are almost brushing mine.
 "Including this one."

 She puts a hand behind my head and pulls me in, kissing me slowly and tenderly.
 For a stunned moment all I can do is just sit there and take it, but after a moment I join in, returning the kiss with an almost desperate intensity.
 Euphoria floods through my body, and I can't tell how much of it is real and how much of it is her toying with my sensations.
 And I don't care.
 It feels so good, and so intense, like all the stress of the past month is flooding out through my lips.